 The European Union shouldn’t forget the reasons why it was founded, the stability and prosperity it brought to so many people.
 It is fully aware of the role it can play in the world, totally different from some of its member states’ past hegemonic ambitions.
 “Making Europe great again” or even “Making Europe great” is on nobody’s agenda.
 Power is now less of an issue.
 We are more realistic and at the same time we try to make the world a better place to live.
 You can call it: moral realism.
 It is a worthwhile ambition.
 Yes, Europe still makes sense!

 Herman Van Rompuy is President of the European Policy Centre.
 He is a former Prime Minister of Belgium and a former President of the European Council.

-This is an extract from her speech at the EU-Australia Leadership Forum 2018, which took place from 18-22 November.
+This is an extract from his speech at the EU-Australia Leadership Forum 2018, which took place from 18-22 November.
 For the full speech click here.
-It is republished with permission.

 The AIIA is part of the international consortium selected to deliver the EU-Australia Leadership Forum project, a three-year initiative funded by the EU.
 Click here for video highlights of the forum.